Difference Between Aided and Unaided Colleges

 Main Differences Between Aided and Unaided Colleges

-1. In aided colleges, they receive government funds and support whereas for unaided colleges they do not receive any kind of support or fund from the government.
+1. In aided colleges, they receive government funds and support, whereas in unaided colleges, they do not receive any support or fund from the government.

-2. The fees in the aided colleges are set by the government hence they are within reasonable boundaries but the fees in the unaided colleges are not looked after by the government hence they are very high and unreasonable.
+2. The government sets the fees in the aided colleges; hence they are within reasonable boundaries, but the government does not look after the fees in the unaided colleges; hence they are very high and unreasonable.

 3. The facilities provided by the unaided colleges are more than that provided by the aided colleges.

-4. In the aided colleges the remuneration of the professors and other professionals is looked after by the government whereas, in the case of unaided colleges, the remuneration of the professors and other professionals is looked after by the college management.
+4. In aided colleges, the remuneration of the professors and other professionals is looked after by the government, whereas, in the case of unaided colleges, the remuneration of the professors and other professionals is looked after by the college management.

-6. The criteria for admission are set by the government and are majorly merit-based.
+6. The government sets the criteria for admission and is majorly merit-based.
 However, for unaided colleges, the criteria are set and bent by the management.
-Often time’s admission does not happen based on merit.
+Often time’s, admission does not happen based on merit.

-7. The professors and other professional working receive protection and job security from the government but in the case of unaided colleges, they do not receive any sort of privilege.
+7. The professors and other professionals working receive protection and job security from the government, but in the case of unaided colleges, they do not receive any privilege.

 References